TYPE DESIGN INFORMATION PAGE last updated on Fri Jan 24 22:17:05 EST 2020

 Serbian designer of the calligraphic Cyrillic/Church Slavonic script Miroslavs gospel, which is based on calligraphic characters from the 12th century.
 NeoplantaBG (2009) is a didone face for Latin and Cyrillic.
 See also here for a free download.
 [Google] [More] ⦿

-Graphic designer and digital artist from Nis and Belgrade, Serbia, who created some experimental fonts in 2009.
-These include a Cyrillic face, Eliot (squarish typeface), and faces called Creative and Cutting Edge.
-Aka Egotreep.
-[Google] [More] ⦿
+Graphic designer and digital artist (b.
+1987) from Nis and Belgrade, Serbia, who created some experimental fonts in 2009.
+These include a Cyrillic face, Creative Type (2010-2011, technical drawing typeface family) and Cutting Edge.
+In 2015, she made the hipster typeface Eliot Type.
+In 2017, she added the playful Fox Typeface (for Latin and Cyrillic).

 Born in Serbia in 1988, "Theyann PentaGram" made the free blackletter typefaces PentaGram's Gothika (2005) and PentaGram's Callygraphy (2013), the text typeface PentaGram's Ghost Whisperers (2013---inside the font we find a copyright string that points to Requienm Text by Hoefler and Frere-Jones---ahem, clearing my throat), the medieval typeface Malefissent (2013), the grungy typeface Pentagram's Stregherria (2013), and the medieval script typeface PentaGram's Aurra (2013).
 Further typefaces from 2013 include PentaGram's Neffylim [which, oddly, is copyright of Coppelia], and PentaGram's Crafth [this one is the copyright of Traci "Ulario" Vermeesch-Vezina, 2012].

 Belgrade, Serbia-based creator of the flared Latin / Cyrillic display typeface Klinopis (2013).
 She also made an unnamed rubber-band-inspired experimental typeface in 2013.
 Tea Regular (2013) is an elliptical sans.
 [Google] [More] ⦿